5 Tips for Bending a Wrench – Strongman Braced Bending

 - Chuck Sipes – Intense Bastard

 This entry was posted on Friday, August 22nd, 2014 at 4:03 pm and is filed under bending, braced bending, how to bend, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 Leave a Reply